Purpose of Study:

 - To determine the the direction of the relationship – test to see if movements in the JSE cause GDP to change or the opposite.

 Data sources for study:

 - The researcher utilized quarterly time series data ranging from 1998 to 2010 (52 data points)

 - Data was retrieved from the Bank of Jamaica website (JSE index, and the gross domestic product GDP)

-- The results showed that for every 10 per cent increase in the performance of the JSE index, the rate of growth of GDP for Jamaica is expected to increase by approximately 7 percent over the long run (co-integration tests).
+we found that for every 10% increase in the performance of the JSE index, the rate of growth of GDP for Jamaica is expected to increase by approximately 7% over the long run.

 Economists have identified the “wealth effect” as a possible explanation for the positive relationship between the performance of stock indexes and economic growth.
 Since fluctuations in stock prices are generally related to changes in wealth levels (prices change with demand) of investors.

 The Government of Jamaica should integrate into its growth strategy, plans for further development of the Jamaica stock exchange.
 This is justified since we have found the performance of the index to be a leading indicator of economic growth.